 The benefit of all of this ability is that it helps kids crack the alphabetic code and, eventually, start reading.

-7 Fun Games To Build Phonological Awareness
+14 Fun Games to Build Phonological Awareness

-1) Repeat The Beginning Sound
+2) Repeat the Beginning Sound

 This is a game that will help your young learner get comfortable with phonemes.
 To play, all your child will have to do is repeat the sound at the beginning of a particular word.

-For example, if you start with the word “cat,” your child will then need to create other words that begin with the /c/ sound — cap, car, cut, etc. (Notice that the words don’t have to rhyme.)
+For example, if you start with the word cat, your child will then need to create other words that begin with the /c/ sound—cap, car, cut, etc. (Notice that the words don’t have to rhyme.)

 This is an excellent game to help children develop phonemic awareness, which, as explained above, is a crucial subset of phonological awareness.
 This fun activity can also help build your young learner’s vocabulary.

-2) Word Train
+3) Word Train

 While the previous game focused on the beginning sound, Word Train is about both the beginning and last sound of a word.

 To play this game, you and your child will take turns saying a word that begins with the last sound of the previous word.
-For example, if you start with the word “boat,” the next word sequence could go tickle, lemon, nice, etc.
+For example, if you start with the word boat, the next word sequence could go tickle, lemon, nice, etc.

 Keep in mind that this is a more advanced game, and it may take some time for your young learner to grasp it.
 This is absolutely fine!
-The more practice they get the better.
+The more practice they get, the better.

-3) Grandmother’s Trunk
+5) Grandmother’s Trunk

 Grandmother’s Trunk is one of those old-school games that many of us played in our childhood.
-If it’s been a while and you need some reminding, here are the basic rules of the game:
+In our version, everything in the trunk starts with the same sound (or, for a variation, ends with the same sound).
+Not only does it reinforce phonemes, but it’s a great memory game!
+If it’s been a while since you’ve played and you need some reminding, here’s how it goes:

-• One player will say, “I went to grandmother’s trunk, and I found a… (e.g., sweater).”
+The first player says, “I went to Grandmother’s trunk, and I found (an object, e.g., a sweater).”

-4) How Many Syllables?
+6) How Many Syllables?

 Many people were taught to understand syllables as the “beats” of a word.
 This is an effective and fun way for a child to start grasping the concept.